carsonfenimore/libcamlite/README.md

   make
 ```

+On very constrained platforms, such as the pi zero 2 w, I recommend setting up a cross compiler.
+Roughly the easiest way I have found to do this is:
+  - Make an ubuntu vm
+  - use sbuild/chroot to make a bullseye arm64 environment
+  - apt install all needed dependencies

+This will be slower than, say, native per core - but given enough cores and ram it will allow libcamera, rpicam-apps, and libcamlite to all build in minutes rather than hours.

 ## Demo

 A sample application, called vid_test, shows how libcamlite can be used to quickly get up and running.
-If you run, besure you have a good enough camera attached.
-You should see output like the following:
+It should output something like the following:

 ```
   carson@dev-1:~ $ ./vid_test